-The Cisterns ceased to function as water reservoirs in 1933 and are now an exhibition space showcasing art installations based on the very special properties of the space.
+The Cisterns ceased to function as water reservoirs in 1933 and are now an underground exhibition space showcasing art installations based on the very special properties of the space.

 This season, the exhibition ‘It’s not the end of the world’ takes you to a probable near future – but you’ll need to change into rubber boots before proceeding past the entrance…

 I, myself, haven’t yet visited the exhibition, but I know it’s gained public attention throughout the cultural scene as the discussion on climate change proceeds to have enormous momentum.
 This exhibition supposedly provokes and provides food for thought.

 You might have to wait to enter on weekends, so I recommend going there early or late, while the art space encourages to bring your own rubber boots if possible.